What is a Limited Liability Partnership

 All the partners must:

 - send a personal Self Assessment tax return every year

 - pay Income Tax on their share of the partnership’s profits

 - Register your Business for VAT if turnover is above the VAT threshold.

 - File VAT return usually quarterly – only if you are VAT registered.

 - If you have employees, you should set up a PAYE system to collect income tax and National Insurance contributions.

-Keep record of all the employees & casual labour
+- Keep a record of all the employees & casual labor